elastic/geneve/tests/reports/alerts_from_rules-8.19.md

   process.args : ("elasticendpoint", "Elastic Agent","elastic-agent","elastic-endpoint"))
 or
-/* service or systemctl used to stop Elastic Agent on Linux */ (event.type == "end" and
+/* service or systemctl used to stop Elastic Agent on Linux */ (event.type == "start" and
   (process.name in ("systemctl", "service", "chkconfig", "update-rc.d") and
-    process.args : ("elastic-agent", "elastic-agent.service") and
+    process.args : ("elastic-agent", "elastic-agent.service", "ElasticEndpoint") and
     process.args : ("stop", "disable", "remove", "off", "kill", "mask")) or
-  /* pkill , killall used to stop Elastic Agent on Linux */ ( event.type == "end" and process.name in ("pkill", "killall", "kill") and process.args: "elastic-agent")
+  /* pkill , killall used to stop Elastic Agent or Endpoint on Linux */ (event.type == "start" and process.name in ("pkill", "killall", "kill") and process.args : ("elastic-agent", "elastic-endpoint")) or
-  or
-  /* Unload Elastic Agent extension on MacOS */ (process.name : "kextunload" and
+  /* Unload Elastic Defend extension on MacOS */ (event.type == "start" and process.name : "kextunload" and process.args : "com.apple.iokit.EndpointSecurity"))
-    process.args : "com.apple.iokit.EndpointSecurity" and
-    event.action : "end"))
 ```